- Search The Registry

 - Creating Support

 Cheyney University of Pennsylvania was founded in 1837 on this date.
-Though not issuing degrees when founded, it is the oldest American institution of higher education founded for Black students.
-It is one of the more than 100 Historically Black Colleges and Universities (HBCUs) in the United States.
+Though not issuing degrees when founded, it is the oldest American institution of higher education founded for black students.
+It is among the more than 100 Historically Black Colleges and Universities (HBCUs) in the United States.

 Originally named the Institute for Colored Youth, it was founded in Philadelphia, Pennsylvania, soon after moving to Delaware County, Pennsylvania, and changing its name to Cheyney.
 It holds a unique position within the American higher education community.
-It was established in 1837 through a bequest from Richard Humphreys, a Philadelphia Quaker, who wished to see that young people "of African descent" have access to education.
+It was established in 1837 through a bequest from Richard Humphreys, a Philadelphia Quaker, who wished to see young people "of African descent" have access to education.
 Located first in Philadelphia, the institution was moved to its present location (25 miles west of the city) in 1903.

 After more than 80 years under the direction of a Quaker Board of Managers, the Commonwealth of Pennsylvania purchased the college in 1922.
 In 1983, the college became part of the newly formed State System of Higher Education and became Cheyney University of Pennsylvania.
 Cheyney University is a broad, coeducational public institution that grants Bachelor’s degrees in 28 programs leading to the Bachelor of Arts, the Bachelor of Science, and the Bachelor of Science in Education.
 It also offers Master’s degrees in five programs that lead to the Master of Education and the Master of Science.